suchandanreddy/sdwan-devops-devwks-3484/webhooks-guide.md

 #	Notifications Dashboard

-List of webhooks or email notifications configured can be seen in section **Alarms > Email Notifications**
+List of Notifications rules configured can be seen in section **Alarms > Email Notifications**

 ![webhook](images/step6.png)